Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 The concrete syntax for a driver description file is JSON.

-#### Driver specification list
+#### Driver description list

 PSA Cryptography core implementations should support multiple drivers.
 The driver description files are passed to the implementation as an ordered list in an unspecified manner.
-This may be, for example, a list of file names passed on a command line, or a JSON list whose elements are individual driver specifications.
+This may be, for example, a list of file names passed on a command line, or a JSON list whose elements are individual driver descriptions.

 #### Driver description top-level element